Da-Iba/github_actions/README.md

-# hacc management testing
+# testing github actions
-testing git management for hacc 2025 forking, branching, pulling, dfjkdfgjkldjkljkldjklksdfds
-- 9/10/2025
+09/28/2025 - trying to triger an event by pushing